NVIDIA/deepops/tests/hpl-burnin/README.md

 ./launch_slurm_experiment.py -c 1 -s dgx1v_16G
 ```

-## How to create a HPL.dat file for a missing configuration.
+## How to create a HPL.dat file for a generic configuration.

 Script to be provided.